JensRantil/jensrantil.github.io/content/posts/2023-05-03_downsides-of-batch-apis.md

 When an HTTP API is too slow to call repeatedly I have seen engineers immediately turn to making the API *do more in one unit of work*.
-I think this pattern can be very harmful, and have many battle scars from this, so I thought I would write a post about it.
+I think this pattern can be very harmful and have many battle scars from this.
+So I thought I would write a post about it.

 ## An example